 Today, Carpenter Hall houses gallery space, classrooms, administrative offices, and studios utilized by the School of Design and Construction.

+Daggy Hall houses studio space utilized by students in the school’s foundation core curriculum (SDC 120 and 140), as well as the material resource library, the Fab Labs, two computer labs, and faculty offices.
 Daggy Hall is also home to the Jones Theatre, where for the second year running, School of Design and Construction students collaborated with WSU Performing Arts to design and build sets for the WSUPA spring theater production.

 The School of Design and Construction Fabrication Labs offers 3500 square feet of maker-space, conveniently located next to Carpenter Hall.
 Digital fabrication services (CNC milling, laser cutting, 3D printing) are provided by trained shop technicians.
 Students are encouraged to make reservations for laser cutting through our online system: https://fablabwsu.youcanbook.me.
 Analog machines are available for use by students with appropriate training.
 Some hand tools are available for short-term checkout.

 Fab Lab I (‘The Big Shop,’ Daggy 253) is our 2700 sf full-scale prototyping facility, with loading dock access via an 11’ x 10’ x 16’ 10,000 lb. capacity freight elevator.
 Digital fabrication includes a 3-axis CNC router capable of milling up to 96” x 48” x 6”, in wood, wood-composites, foam, and plastic.
 The Big Shop has a complete suite of industrial-grade analog machines, for fabricating wood, wood-composites, and plastics.
 Vacuum forming for plastic, and vacuum pressing for wood is also available.